-When no page number is available, a heading's title, a paragraph number, or a section number can be included in the parentheses:
+When no page number is available, a paragraph or a section number can be included in the parentheses if the original source has numbered its paragraphs or sections:

-Dictionary.com (2020) defines "plagiarism" as "an act or instance of using or closely imitating the language and thoughts of another author without authorization and the representation of that author's work as one's own, as by not crediting the original author" (para.
+Dictionary.com (2009) stated "plagiarism" is "the unauthorized use or close imitation of the language and thoughts of another author and the representation of them as one's own original work" (para.
 1).